Advanced Dental Nursing DipHE

 - 96 points to include 2 A levels, or equivalent, including 32 points from a pure Science subject.
 For A levels which include a separate science practical component, a pass is desirable and may strengthen an application.

 - English language proficiency at a minimum of IELTS band 7.0 with no component score below 6.5.

-- All offers are subject to Enhanced Disclosure and Barring Service (DBS) clearance and Occupational Health clearance.
+- All shortlisted applicants will need to attend an interview.
+Applicants must pass Enhanced Disclosure and Barring Service (DBS) and Occupational Health checks before starting the course.
 This includes screening to exclude infectivity with Hepatitis B, Hepatitis C and HIV.

 Additional course costs